John Doane1,2

 Citations

-Hannah Mayo was born in 1621 in England.
-She was the daughter of Rev John Mayo and Thomasine (?).1 Hannah Mayo married Nathaniel Bacon on 4 December 1642 in Barnstable, Plymouth Colony, now Barnstable County, Massachusetts.1 Hannah Mayo died in 1691.
+Hannah Mayo was born circa 1622 in England.2 She was the daughter of Rev John Mayo and Thomasine (?)1,2 Hannah Mayo married Nathaniel Bacon on 4 December 1642 in Barnstable, Plymouth Colony, now Barnstable County, Massachusetts.1,2 Hannah Mayo died after 4 August 1691 when she was living in Boston.2

 Citations